SpaceVim/SpaceVim/docs/documentation.md

 | `SPC t m T` | toggle the mode line itself                                         |
 | `SPC t m v` | toggle the version control info                                     |

-**Powerline font installation:**
+**nerd font installation:**

-By default SpaceVim use [DejaVu Sans Mono for Powerline](https://github.com/powerline/fonts/tree/master/DejaVuSansMono), to make statusline render correctly, you need to install the font. [powerline extra symbols](https://github.com/ryanoasis/powerline-extra-symbols) also should be installed.
+By default SpaceVim use nerd-fonts, please read the documentation of nerd fonts.

 **syntax checking integration:**

 When syntax checking minor mode is enabled, a new element appears showing the number of errors, warnings.

-syntax checking integration in statusline.

 **Search index integration:**

 Search index shows the number of occurrence when performing a search via `/` or `?`.
 SpaceVim integrates nicely the search status by displaying it temporarily when n or N are being pressed.
 See the 20/22 segment on the screenshot below.

 ![search status](https://cloud.githubusercontent.com/assets/13142418/26313080/578cc68c-3f3c-11e7-9259-a27419d49572.png)

-_search index in statusline_

 **Battery status integration:**